versionize/versionize/README.md

 Some developers may prefer not to tag pre-releases.
 Here's an example of how to achieve that:

 ```
+versionize --pre-release alpha --skip-tag
-versionize --pre-release alpha --skip-tag --proj-version-bump-logic
+versionize --pre-release alpha --skip-tag --find-release-commit-via-message
+...
 ```

-`proj-version-bump-logic` is necessary because Versionize uses git tags by default to determine the current version.
+`find-release-commit-via-message` is necessary because Versionize uses git tags by default to determine the current version.
 Without a git tag, the way we determine which commits get included in the changelog is by searching for the last commit message that starts with _"chore(release):"_.

 ## Configuration

 You can configure `versionize` either by creating a `.versionize` JSON file the working directory.

-Any of the command line parameters accepted by `versionized` can be provided via configuration file leaving out any `-`.
+Any of the command line parameters accepted by `versionize` can be provided via configuration file leaving out any `-`.
 For example `skip-dirty` can be provided as `skipDirty` in the configuration file.
-The `.versionize` configuration file is deserialized into a `ConfigurationContract.cs` object behind the scenes.
+The `.versionize` configuration file is deserialized into a `FileConfig.cs` object behind the scenes.

 Changelog customization can only be done via a `.versionize` file.
 The following is an example configuration: